 Yana Skakun

-Kent's reputation as the Garden of England is rooted in its orchards, hop fields, and gentle Weald countryside — the same landscape that makes it one of England's most photogenic wedding destinations.
-Apple blossom in April, hop-garden avenues in August, autumn harvest colour in October: Kent's agricultural calendar provides a seasonal photographic backdrop unlike any other English county.
+Kent's reputation as the Garden of England is rooted in its orchards, hop fields, and the gentle patchwork countryside of the Weald — the same landscape that makes it, in my experience, one of the most consistently photogenic wedding counties in England.
+Apple blossom in April, hop-garden avenues rising through August, and autumn harvest colour in October between them give Kent an agricultural calendar quite unlike any other English county, and it shapes almost every wedding I photograph here in some way.

-The North Downs dip-slope running from Faversham through Sittingbourne to Maidstone is England's most intensive fruit-growing district — cherry orchards, apple and pear trees, and soft fruit farms cover the slopes in neat rows that provide extraordinary structured landscape for photography.
-Blossom season (mid-April to early May) transforms the landscape into something approaching Japan's cherry blossom season — white and pink clouds across the hillsides.
-Venues in this zone include working farm estates where orchard access is available by arrangement.
+The North Downs dip-slope running from Faversham through Sittingbourne towards Maidstone forms England's most intensive fruit-growing district — cherry orchards, apple and pear trees, and soft fruit farms laid out across the slopes in neat, structured rows that give the landscape an almost designed quality even before a single blossom appears.
+Blossom season, roughly mid-April to early May, transforms these hillsides into something that genuinely calls to mind Japan's cherry blossom season — drifts of white and pink cloud across the slopes.
+A number of working farm estates in this belt allow orchard access for photography by prior arrangement, and it is worth asking well in advance if this is something you would like included in your day.

-Hop gardens — the dramatic avenue structures of tall poles and wire netting that support the hop vine — are a distinctive Kent landscape feature visible primarily in the Weald south of Maidstone and around Paddock Wood.
-The growing season (June–August) sees the hops rise to 5–6 metres in height, creating enclosed green corridors of remarkable photographic character.
-Several converted oast houses — round or square brick towers originally for drying hops — operate as exclusive-hire wedding venues: their distinctive conical roof silhouettes are among Kent's most recognisable architectural features.
+Hop gardens — the dramatic avenue structures of tall poles and wire netting that support the growing vine — are a genuinely distinctive Kent landscape feature, found mainly in the Weald south of Maidstone and around Paddock Wood.
+Through the growing season, roughly June to August, the hops climb to five or six metres, creating enclosed green corridors with a photographic character unlike anything else in the county.
+A number of converted oast houses — the round or square brick towers originally built for drying hops — now operate as exclusive-hire wedding venues, and their distinctive conical roofs remain one of Kent's most recognisable architectural signatures, instantly placing a photograph in this part of the country.

-The High Weald AONB in southern Kent — running from Tunbridge Wells southeast toward Tenterden — is one of England's most intact medieval landscapes: a patchwork of small fields, ancient woodland, Wealden farmhouses, and cattle pasture that has remained broadly unchanged since the 13th century.
-Sissinghurst Castle Garden (National Trust), Bedgebury Pinetum, and the Romney Marsh at the edge of the Weald all provide photographic settings with very different characters from the more-visited North Downs and coastal zones.
+The High Weald Area of Outstanding Natural Beauty in southern Kent, running from Tunbridge Wells southeast towards Tenterden, is one of England's most intact medieval landscapes — a genuine patchwork of small fields, ancient woodland, timber-framed Wealden farmhouses, and cattle pasture that has remained broadly unchanged since the thirteenth century.
+Sissinghurst Castle Garden, in National Trust care, Bedgebury Pinetum, and the Romney Marsh at the Weald's southern edge each offer photographic settings with quite distinct characters from the more heavily visited North Downs and coastal areas, and I regularly recommend the Weald to couples wanting something quieter and less obviously grand.

 Yana Skakun